Gala Gordon

-Gala Gordon (born 26 March 1991) is an English actress and model.
+Gala Gordon is an English actress, model and producer.

-Early life
+Early life and education

-Gala Gordon was born in Bryanston.
-Her mother, Patricia MacTaggart, is a London-based interior designer and her father, Xavier Botana, is an Argentinian artist who lives in Buenos Aires.
+Gala Gordon was born in London.
 Gala, named after Salvador Dalí's wife, chose her mother's maiden name as her surname.
-She attended Bryanston School, Dorset, and graduated in 2012 from London's Guildhall School of Music and Drama where she played lead roles in several stage productions such as The Seagull, Hamlet, Agamemnon and The Life and Adventures of Nicholas Nickleby.
+She attended Bryanston School, Dorset, and graduated in 2012 from London's Guildhall School of Music and Drama, where she played lead roles in several stage productions such as The Seagull, Hamlet, Agamemnon and The Life and Adventures of Nicholas Nickleby.

 Career

 Acting

 After graduation, Gordon made her professional stage debut in 2012, playing the lead role of Irina in Benedict Andrews’ production of Chekhov’s Three Sisters at the Young Vic starring opposite Vanessa Kirby.

-In 2013 she filmed her first feature film Kids in Love about a group of modern bohemian friends.
-The main cast also includes Cara Delevingne and Alma Jodorowsky.

-Also in 2013 she appeared in the Suede's "Hit Me" video clip, recorded in the Manchester Art Gallery.
+In 2013, she filmed her first feature – Kids in Love – about a group of modern bohemian friends.
+The main cast also included Cara Delevingne and Alma Jodorowsky.
+Also in 2013, she appeared in the Suede's "Hit Me" video clip, recorded in the Manchester Art Gallery.

+In 2016, Gordon played Verity Richardson in Endeavour followed by her role as Christine Keeler in the award-winning Netflix-original drama The Crown.

 She appeared with Matt Smith in music videos for two songs by Noel Gallagher's High Flying Birds: "We're on our way now" (May 2021) and "Flying on the ground" (June 2021).

+Producer

+In 2017, Gordon cofounded her former production company Platform Presents to create a platform for rising talent: actors, writers and directors, with a particular interest in female voices.
+In a quest to discover new and exciting writing talent, Gordon initiated the Platform Presents Writers Prize amassing up to 3000 entries per year from across the globe.
+During this time, Gordon worked with many formidable writers including, Robert Schenkkan, Kenneth Lonergan and Mary Laws.
+As a result of the Prize, Platform Presents produced the European premiere of Mary Law's play Blueberry Toast at the Soho Theatre, which received critical acclaim.
+Harper's Bazaar selected Gordon as a 2020 Change Maker, whilst Vanity Fair, Forbes, the Evening Standard and The New Yorker featured her company's work.